pku-compiler-design-spring/CompilerProject-2020Spring/README.md

 - the files in `project1` are compiled to one executable
 - the files in `project1/solution` are compiled to one executable

-And we will automatically clean files under `kernels/*.cc`, so you can execpt to modify them manually.
+And we will automatically clean files under `kernels/*.cc`, so you can't expect to modify them manually.

 Then we will call the executable from `project1/solution` automatically, which is expected to generate all the functions and put them in `kernels/*.cc`.